HunterMuratore/ski-jewelers/README.md

 # Ski Jewelers Web Application

-This repo is a web application for the company Ski Jewelers.
+This repo is a web application for the company Ski Jewelers found at <https://skijewelersgreenbrook.com>